jaanga/jaanga.github.io/overview-jaanga.md

 Unless you are on a recently-built computer with a multi-core CPU and GPU and using the latest version of the Chrome, Opera or Firefox browsers, you will not a great experience here.
 In some instances, you may be able to use Safari or Internet Explorer 11 but this is not predictable or likely - yet.

+### The Name
+The name 'Jaanga' was chosen because it sounds jazzy, it is short and search results indicate uniqueness.

 <br>
 <center><h2>&#x2766;</h2></center>